 Driving south down U.S. 1 in Florida, it’s easy to become hypnotized by the green and blue waters surrounding top fishing destinations such as Key Largo, Islamorada, Marathon and Key West.
 There are plenty of stretches along the main drive that allow car travelers to watch boaters catch tarpon or snapper.
 How distracting!

 The Florida Keys is a coral archipelago stretching far into the Gulf of Mexico and Atlantic Ocean, providing numerous launch points to some of the most diverse and productive salt waters in North America.
 The coral shores lead to pristine flats and coral reefs, with the reef edges acting as the final step out to deep bluewater.
 Anglers in flats skiffs and bay boats explore the extensive grass-and-sand flats, deep channels and bridge structures.
 Light-tackle boats make hay along the wrecks and reefs.
 Offshore center-consoles and sport-fishers roam the open waters in search of pelagics.
 The Keys remain a saltwater angler’s paradise.
 With so many target species available, timing is critical.
 Sure, some species are available year-round, but that’s not always the case.
-This calendar guide, formulated from interviews with respected Keys captains, highlights a different species each month of the year.
+This calendar guide, formulated from interviews with respected Keys captains, highlights top Florida Keys fishing seasons broken down month by month.

 January, Capt.
 Rick Stanczyk, Islamorada

 Keys redfish cooperate all year long, allowing captains such as Islamorada’s Rick Stanczyk to take advantage during the cool months.
+There’s really no optimal Florida Keys redfish fishing season in the northern portion of the Keys.
 Stanczyk runs a 22-foot SeaCraft bay boat and shies away from super-shallow fishing for reds, so his top months are the cooler ones, from December to February.
 He favors the creeks near the Northwest Cape on Florida’s mainland, casting medium-light Shimano spinning outfits spooled with 20-pound braid, 30-pound leader and natural baits.

 “During these months, redfish tend to push out of the very shallow flats into the channel runoffs, island moats and creeks of the mainland Everglades,” he says.
 “The areas may be anywhere from 2 to 10 feet deep.
 In many instances, we catch them over hard, rocky bottom.”